ggradnig/ngrx-run/README.md

 ## Tips

-The library enables a style of web development that is similar to:
+The library enables a style of web development that is inspired by:

 - [Elm](https://elm-lang.org/),
 - [redux-loop](https://github.com/redux-loop/redux-loop)